dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 });
 ```

-In this example, the `SwipeView` content is a <xref:Microsoft.Maui.Controls.Grid> that defines the appearance of each item in the <xref:Microsoft.Maui.Controls.CollectionView>.
-The swipe items are used to perform actions on the `SwipeView` content, and are revealed when the control is swiped from the left side:
+In this example, the <xref:Microsoft.Maui.Controls.SwipeView> content is a <xref:Microsoft.Maui.Controls.Grid> that defines the appearance of each item in the <xref:Microsoft.Maui.Controls.CollectionView>.
+The swipe items are used to perform actions on the <xref:Microsoft.Maui.Controls.SwipeView> content, and are revealed when the control is swiped from the left side:

 :::image type="content" source="media/populate-data/swipeview.png" alt-text="Screenshot of CollectionView context menu items.":::

-`SwipeView` supports four different swipe directions, with the swipe direction being defined by the directional `SwipeItems` collection the `SwipeItems` objects are added to.
+<xref:Microsoft.Maui.Controls.SwipeView> supports four different swipe directions, with the swipe direction being defined by the directional `SwipeItems` collection the `SwipeItems` objects are added to.
 By default, a swipe item is executed when it's tapped by the user.
-In addition, once a swipe item has been executed the swipe items are hidden and the `SwipeView` content is re-displayed.
+In addition, once a swipe item has been executed the swipe items are hidden and the <xref:Microsoft.Maui.Controls.SwipeView> content is re-displayed.
 However, these behaviors can be changed.

-For more information about the `SwipeView` control, see [SwipeView](~/user-interface/controls/swipeview.md).
+For more information about the <xref:Microsoft.Maui.Controls.SwipeView> control, see [SwipeView](~/user-interface/controls/swipeview.md).

 ## Pull to refresh